William Chappell (dancer): Dance

-For two years Chappell and Ashton toured Europe with Ida Rubenstein's company under the direction of Massine and Nijinska.
+For two years Chappell and Ashton toured Europe with Rubenstein's company under the direction of Massine and Nijinska.
 Chappell returned to London in 1929 to dance with Rambert's Ballet Club (later Ballet Rambert), the Camargo Society and Ninette de Valois's Vic-Wells Ballet becoming one of the founding dancers of British ballet.
-Throughout the 1930s he created more than forty roles for Rambert and Vic-Wells including:
+Throughout the 1930s he created more than forty roles for Rambert and Vic-Wells, including: